Primes in arithmetic progressions to large moduli and refinements of Harman's sieve: General Moduli

 where

 Now we only need to give lower bounds for

 and

-Here, Lemmas~\ref{l24}--\ref{l27} and \ref{l216} (see the proof of [\cite{MaynardLargeModuliI}, Lemma 8.12]) are applicable for parts of (39) and (40).
-We discard the remaining parts of $S_{231}$ and $S_{232}$ since they are positive.
-Note that when $\theta < \frac{29}{56}$, we have $\kappa \geqslant \frac{1}{7}$ and (40) equals zero.
-The loss from (39) and (40) is
+Here, Lemmas~\ref{l25}--\ref{l28} and \ref{l216} (see the proof of [\cite{MaynardLargeModuliI}, Lemma 8.13]) are applicable for parts of (46) and (47).
+After removing cross conditions between prime variables (see [\cite{Mikawa}, Section 9]), we can use those lemmas to show parts of (46) and (47) have a negligible contribution for almost all $q \sim Q$.
+We discard the remaining parts of $S_{2521}$ and $S_{2522}$ since they are positive.
+Note that when $\theta < \frac{29}{56} - \varepsilon$, we have $\kappa \geqslant \frac{1}{7}$ and (47) equals zero.
+The loss from (46) and (47) is

 where